-5.2.1 CHANGES IN ASH POND OPERATIONS & EMBANKMENT GEOMETRY
+5.3.1 CHANGES IN ASH POND OPERATIONS & EMBANKMENT GEOMETRY

 In early October 2020, Powerton took the Bypass Basin out of service for routine cleaning.
 During a site visit in September 2021, it was noted that most of the CCR previously stored in the Bypass Basin had been removed and minimal surface water remained.
-MWG currently plans to retrofit the Bypass Basin with a new composite liner system and a new leachate collection and removal system.
+During a subsequent site visit by S&L in September 2022, it was noted that almost all of the CCR previously stored in the Bypass Basin had been removed and minimal surface water remained.
+During a subsequent site visit by S&L in September 2022, it was noted that almost all of the CCR previously stored in the Bypass Basin had been removed and minimal surface water remained.
+MWG currently plans to retrofit the Bypass Basin with a new composite liner system and a new leachate collection and removal system (LCRS).
 Retrofit construction activities will commence at the basin upon receipt of a retrofit construction permit from the Illinois EPA in accordance with Subpart B of the Illinois CCR Rule.

 Powerton continues to operate the Ash Surge Basin to manage the Station's ash dewatering bin effluent and various non-CCR wastestreams in accordance with 40 CFR 257.103(f)(1).
-Operating conditions at this basin have not changed since the basin's initial hazard potential classification assessment was conducted in 2016.
+Operating conditions at this basin have not changed since the basin's initial federal hazard potential classification assessment was conducted in 2016.

-Finally, the Former Ash Basin is regulated by the Federal CCR Rule as an inactive CCR surface impoundment and, therefore, is not used by the Station to manage any of Powerton's wastestreams.
+Finally, the Former Ash Basin is regulated by the Illinois CCR Rule as an inactive CCR surface impoundment and, therefore, is not used by the Station to manage any of Powerton's wastestreams.
 However, the basin still collects stormwater from direct precipitation and run-off from adjacent areas.
-During the basin's most recent annual inspection in July 2021 (Ref.
-21), the volumes of water impounded in the North and South Ash Ponds were estimated to be at 9.7 acre-feet and 22.8 acre-feet, respectively.
+During the basin's most recent annual inspection in July 2022 (Ref.
+23), the total volume of water impounded in the Former Ash Basin was estimated to be at 20 acre-feet.

-Of the three CCR surface impoundments, only the operating conditions at the Bypass Basin have changed since the initial hazard potential classification assessments were completed for the three basins.
-As previously mentioned in Section 5.1, the Bypass Basin's 2016 hazard potential classification assessment examined hypothetical breach scenarios assuming the basin was at capacity; therefore, the assumed operating condition used for the initial assessment is conservative for the basin's current operating condition.
-Therefore, it is not necessary to reevaluate the surface water elevation used to conduct the initial hazard potential classification assessment for the Bypass Basin.
-Because the operating conditions at the Ash Surge and Former Ash Basins have not changed since their initial hazard potential classification assessments were completed, there is no basis to reevaluate the surface water elevations for this 2021 assessment.
+Of the three CCR surface impoundments, only the operating conditions at the Bypass Basin have changed since the initial federal hazard potential classification assessments were completed for the three basins.
+As previously mentioned in Section 5.2, the Bypass Basin's 2016 federal hazard potential classification assessment examined hypothetical breach scenarios assuming the basin was at capacity; therefore, the operating condition assumed for the initial assessment is conservative for the basin's current operating condition.
+Therefore, it is not necessary to re-evaluate the surface water elevation used to conduct the initial federal hazard potential classification assessment for the Bypass Basin.
+Because the operating conditions at the Ash Surge and Former Ash Basins have not changed since their initial federal hazard potential classification for the is no basis to re-evaluate the surface water elevation strain the surface water elevation for this 2022 assessment.

 Based on reviews of the annual inspection reports (Refs.
-12 through 21) and Google Earth aerial images (Ref.
-9), there have been no significant modifications to the Ash Surge, Bypass, and Former Ash Basins (mass excavations, major embankment modifications, etc.) since the initial hazard potential classification assessments were completed.
-Therefore, there is no basis to reevaluate the embankment geometry for this 2021 assessment.
+12 through 23) and Google Earth aerial images (Ref.
+9), there have been no significant modifications to the Ash Surge, Bypass, and Former Ash Basins (mass excavations, major embankment modifications, etc.) since the initial federal hazard potential classification assessments were completed in 2016 and 2018.
+Therefore, there is no basis to re-evaluate the embankment geometry for this 2022 assessment.

-5.2.2 CHANGES IN SITE TOPOGRAPHY
+5.3.2 CHANGES IN SITE TOPOGRAPHY